tantaman/tantaman.github.io/_posts/2014-01-01-The-Almighty-Function.markdown

 ---
 layout: post
 title: 'The Almighty Function'
-categories: programming software functional oo
+tags: programming software functional oo
 ---

 > Objects are a poor man’s closures.
 Closures are a poor man’s objects.